queercomputer/Guanaco/README.md

 <img src="assets/logo1.png" alt="Guanaco" style="width: 90%; min-width: 300px; display: block; margin: auto;">
 </p>

+# The third animal that follows the pair llama and alpaca is guanaco:
-# Guanaco: Seeding, Tuning, Generating, and the problem of critical intervention in Large Language Models
+## Seeding, Tuning, Generating, and the problem of critical intervention in Large Language Models

+The third animal that follows the pair llama and alpaca is guanaco.

 This is the code repository for the 'Guanaco' lesson plan contained in *Peripheral: teaching digital cultures in chaotic times*, published by *The Institute of Network Cultures*.
 Follow along with the lesson via the journal: *link TBC*.